JhonathanMusa/node-postgres/README.md

 # node-postgres
-RESTapi with node, express, mongoDB and postgres
+RESTapi with node, express and postgres